Charles Dillon Perrine: Career

 Perrine pioneered the study of astrophysics in Argentina and promoted the construction of the 60-inch/1.54 m reflecting telescope at Bosque Alegre which was completed in 1942 after his retirement in 1936.
 It would remain the largest telescope in South America until 1981 when Brazil built a 63-inch reflector.
 After retirement he lived first in Cordoba city and next in Villa General Mitre (originally and again Villa del Totoral) where he died.
 He is buried in the Cementerio del Salvador (Cemetery of the Savior) formerly called the Cementerio de Disidentes (cemetery of dissidents/non-Catholics), in the city of Córdoba.
-His grave marker reads: